qryxip/cargo-equip/README.md

 If you generate packages automatically with a tool, add them to its template.

-If you want to use [rust-lang-ja/ac-library-rs](https://github.com/rust-lang-ja/ac-library-rs), use [qryxip/ac-library-rs-parted](https://github.com/qryxip/ac-library-rs-parted) instead. ac-library-rs-parted is a collection of 17 crates that process the real ac-library-rs in a `custom-build`.
+If you want to use [rust-lang-ja/ac-library-rs](https://github.com/rust-lang-ja/ac-library-rs), use [qryxip/ac-library-rs-parted](https://github.com/qryxip/ac-library-rs-parted) instead. ac-library-rs-parted is a collection of 17 crates that process the real ac-library-rs with a script.
-The `custom-build` is written with `syn 1.0.17` and `proc-macro2 1.0.10` in order not to break [lockfiles for AtCoder](https://github.com/qryxip/cargo-compete/blob/ba8e0e747ed90768d9f50f3061374162dade8450/resources/atcoder-cargo-lock.toml).

 ```toml
 [dependencies]